 This section lists considerations and known limitations of Veeam Explorer for Microsoft SQL Server.

-- When Veeam Explorer for Microsoft SQL Server is installed on a server on which both Veeam Backup & Replication and Veeam Backup for Office 365 are installed, the notification settings will be inherited from the Veeam Backup and Replication Global Notification settings.
+- When Veeam Explorer for Microsoft SQL Server is installed on a server on which both Veeam Backup & Replication and Veeam Backup for Microsoft Office 365 are installed, the notification settings will be inherited from the Veeam Backup and Replication Global Notification settings.

 - Veeam Explorer for Microsoft SQL Server does not support restore via PSDirect, VIX or Sphere API.